programworks11/java_feature_exploration/README.md

    	   i)  general purpose annotations - useful for general purpose in programs and they are available in java.lang package

 	      @Deprecated, @Override, @SuppressWarnings, @FuncationalInterface (java 8) are general purpose annotations

+	      @Deprecated annotation is way a programmer can mark a method as outdated.
+Compiler generates a warning when it finds any references to the deprecated method.

+	      @Override annotation is way a programmer can ensure that he has overridden a method from super class/interface.
+Compiler generates an error if the method is not overriden.
+This is a method level annotation.

+	      @SupressWarnings is way a programmer can inform the compiler to not worry about type-unsafe operations performed in a method

 	   ii) meta annotations - useful for building custom annotations